tmehta2442/tictactoe/README.md

 tic tac toe
-Can be found live at: https://stark-savannah-7401.herokuapp.com/
+Can be found live at: [Tic Tac Toe](https://stark-savannah-7401.herokuapp.com/)
+This is hosted on Heroku so that first load may take a few moments...

 So this was a very intersting task.
 Building a TTT game that just had 2 human users was pretty straightforwawrd.
 Adding the AI was surprisingly difficult.
 In addition to the notes I have below, plase do read my comments within the JS files at it closely follows what is going on.